The Story in Brief

 Morrison's Prose Is the Novel's Substance

 Beloved is written in a style that enacts trauma — non-linear, circling, returning to the same events from different angles, withholding and revealing in the rhythm of memory rather than narrative.
-The novel opens with "124 was spiteful" and proceeds to build the story through fragments, flashbacks, and shifts in perspective that mirror how trauma disrupts linear time.
+The novel's famous stream of consciousness passage — Beloved's interior monologue without punctuation — is one of the most formally ambitious sequences in American literature.

 The Supernatural Element Is Literalized

-Oprah Winfrey's Performance Versus Morrison's Interiority
+Oprah Winfrey's Performance Versus Morrison's Sethe

-The Community's Role Is Preserved but Flattened
+The Community's Role Is Preserved but Thinned

 Running Time Cannot Contain the Novel's Scope